Creating a Certified Wildlife Habitat in Your Backyard

 Do you employ at least two (2) practices from the sustainable gardening categories?:

-Maintain your yard or garden naturally to ensure soil, air, and water stay healthy and clean.
+Maintain your yard or garden naturally to ensure that the soil, air, and water remain healthy and clean.

 SOIL AND WATER CONSERVATION